 Why is housing in London so expensive?

 Everyone knows that house prices in London are over-inflated and rents are just as sky high, but most people don’t really know the cause of the current housing crises.
 As amazing and beautiful as a lot of properties that can be found on places like Space station are, there is no denying that a lot of housing in London is rather overpriced, although I’m not sure that this can be said about some of the apartments on there.
+Of course, people have to remember that they are in the capital of the UK, so it will be more expensive.
+If anyone is planning on moving into London, it might be worth looking into UK bridging loans to help homeowners find their next home whilst their current one is on the market.
+London homes, although expensive, do sell quickly.
+Bare this in mind if you’re moving over there.
 There are many reasons I have come across which have moulded the current London housing market.
 Some of them are below:

 Cheap money, in the form of low interest rates, has led to people speculating on both BTLs and Hedge Funds on shares.
 The worrying thing is that mortgage rates can go even lower!